Principles

 - For procurement, sustainability refers to a capacity for development that can be sustained into the future.
 Officials should employ sustainable practices when undertaking procurement, such as promoting reduced energy consumption and minimising waste where possible.

 - Value for money is the core principle underpinning Australian Government Procurement.
 In conducting a procurement, officials must take into account all relevant costs and benefits over the entire life of the procurement.
-Sustainability should be considered as part of this total cost assessment.
+Environmental sustainability of the proposed goods and services and climate change impacts should be considered as part of this total cost assessment.

 - Designing sustainable approaches improves the value for money achieved by the procurement and introduces greater innovation in designing and implementing procurements.